LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Tanzu
 ~~~~~

-Tanzu (pronouced tawn-zoo) is developed by VMWare as a deployment tool for upstream Kubernetes.
+Tanzu (pronounced tawn-zoo) is developed by VMWare as a deployment tool for upstream Kubernetes.
 It first deploys an all-in-one Tanzu Kubernetes Grid Management Cluster using `kind <https://kind.sigs.k8s.io/>`__ on-top of virtual infrastructure provided by Amazon EC2 or VMWare vSphere.
 This is also referred to as TKG or Management Cluster for short.
 This then uses the `Cluster API <https://cluster-api.sigs.k8s.io/>`__ to deploy and manage one or more production Kubernetes clouds.
 [32]

 Releases
 --------